Breville Juice Fountain Review

 We found the Breville Juice Fountain to perform essentially on the same level as the Juice Fountain Elite.
 The Elite version handled soft produce better, but this base version was better with hard produce and leafy greens — and costs about half as much.

-This metric comprises the largest portion of the overall score for each juicer in our review.
+This metric comprises the largest portion of the overall score for each juicer in our best juicer review.
 We used three different juice blends to judge performance, rating the quality, taste, and texture of each drink produced.

 The Juice Fountain delivered an above-average performance in our first evaluation, a primarily beet juice blend that included apples, carrots, ginger root, celery, and cucumbers.
 We found the juice produced was highly flavorful, with a consistent taste throughout the drink.
 It also had a great texture and consistency, being very smooth throughout, though a fair bit of foam was produced.